 Does Scrolling Affect Your Mental Health?

-Moreover, doomscrolling can create a sense of hopelessness and helplessness.
-Constant exposure to negative content can make it seem like the world is a much worse place than it actually is.
-This can lead to feelings of despair and a lack of motivation to take positive action.
+Over time, doomscrolling creates a sense of helplessness, making it seem like the world is worse than it is.
+This can result in feelings of despair and reduce motivation to engage in positive actions or activities.

 Using WallHabit